mylesagray/blog/content/posts/2013-09-04-extend-dell3000i-virtual-disk-lun-size/index.md

   * **(Configuration -> Storage, Click the Datastore -> "Upgrade to VMFS-5")**
 * Expanding the virtual disks on MD3000i's can only be done in CLI.

 First, add your new physical disks to the box and add them to the appropriate RAID volume group.
 Next, you will be presented your space as "Free Capacity" - copy down the size of this in GB.
-[Convert GB to Bytes here][1].

 ![MD3000i Storage Manager](images/Screen-Shot-2013-09-04-at-13.53.36.png)